Your Directors have pleasure in presenting their 34th Annual Report togetherwith the Audited Accounts of the Company forthe Year ended March 31 2020.

 Pursuant to section 178 of the Companies Act 2013 and the rules made thereunder fromtime to time and Regulation 19 of the SEBI Regulations 2015 the Board has reconstitutedthe Nomination & Remuneration Committee.
 The Nomination & Remuneration Committeeframed a policy for selection and appointment reappointment removal appraisal ofDirectors and Senior Management Personnel and their remuneration.

-In terms of Section 134 (5) of the Companies Act 2013 the directors would like tostate that:
+In terms of Section 134 of the Companies Act 2013 the Directors would like tostate that:

-i) In the preparation of the annual accounts the applicable accounting standards havebeen followed;
+i] In the preparation of the annual accounts the applicable accounting standards havebeen followed;

-iii) The directors have taken proper and sufficient care for the maintenance ofadequate accounting records in accordance with the provisions of this Act for safeguardingthe assets of the Company and for preventing and detecting fraud and other irregularities;
+iii] The Directors have taken proper and sufficient care for the maintenance ofadequate accounting records in accordance with the provisions of this Act for safeguardingthe assets of the Company and for preventing and detecting fraud and other irregularities;

-iv) The directors have prepared the annual accounts on a going concern basis;
+iv] The Directors have prepared the annual accounts on a going concern basis;

-vi) The directors had devised proper system to ensure compliance with the provisions ofall applicable laws and that such system were adequate and operating effectively.
+vi] The Directors had devised proper system to ensure compliance with the provisions ofall applicable laws and that such system were adequate and operating effectively.

-RELATED PARTY TRANSACTIONS
+18) RELATED PARTY TRANSACTIONS

-There are no materially significant related party transactions made by the company withPromoters Key Managerial Personnel or other designated persons which may have potentialconflict with interest of the company at large.
+There are no materially significant related party transactions made by the Company withPromoters Key Managerial Personnel or other designated persons which may have potentialconflict with interest of the Company at large.

 Prior omnibus approval of the Audit Committee has been obtained on an annual basis fortransactions with related parties which are of a foreseeable and repetitive nature.
 Thetransactions entered into pursuant to the omnibus approval so granted and a statementgiving details of all transactions with related parties are placed before the AuditCommittee for their review on a periodic basis.

 The Company does not have any subsidiary

 20) CODE OF CONDUCT

-The Board of Directors has approved a Code of Conduct which is applicable to theMembers of the Board and all employees in the course of day to day business operations ofthe company.
+The Board of Directors has approved a Code of Conduct which is applicable to theMembers of the Board and all employees in the course of day to day business operations ofthe Company.
 The Company believes in "Zero Tolerance" against briberycorruption and unethical dealing/behaviors of any form and the Board has laid down thedirectives to counter such acts.
 The code laid down by the Board is known as "Code ofbusiness conduct".

 The Code lays down the standard procedure of business conduct which is expected to befollowed by the Directors and the designated employees in their business dealings and inparticular on matters relating to integrity in the work place in business practices andin dealing with stakeholders.
 The Code gives guidance through examples on the expectedbehavior from an employee in a given situation and the reporting structure.

 All the Board Members and the Senior Management personnel have confirmed compliancewith the Code.
 All Management Staff were given appropriate training in this regard.
 TheCode of Conduct in detail is given in our Website.

 21) VIGIL MECHANISM/WHISTLE BLOWER POLICY

 The Company has a Fraud Risk and Management Policy to deal with instances of fraud andmismanagement if any.
 The FRM Policy ensures that strict confidentiality is maintainedwhilst dealing with concerns and also that no discrimination will be meted out to anyperson for a genuinely raised concern.